Free Consultations: 630-427-4407

 Answer: If you and your spouse are struggling to communicate constructively and come to decisions about your divorce, mediation can be an effective form of alternative dispute resolution.
 A third-party mediator can help resolve the matters you disagree about privately and on your own timetable instead of by a rigid court calendar.

-We look forward to hearing about your concerns and offering our counsel based on experience.
+We look forward to hearing about your concerns and offering our counsel based on years of Illinois family law experience.
 Reach our Chicago-area law firm by emailing us or by calling 630-427-4407.